I am I00% organic and silicone-free.

 A. One question inevitably leads to a dozen more in this complex field.
 If it’s truly a simple question that does not require my hard-earned specialist expertise or insider knowledge, the answer can probably be found elsewhere.

 Like everyone with an online presence, my site receives lots of random inquiries.
-I don’t have time or resources to divert from my clients and consultancy to respond to them, so please don’t take it personally if your general web enquiry cannot be addressed.
+I don’t have time or resources to divert from my clients and consultancy to respond to them, so please don’t take it personally if your general enquiry cannot be addressed.
 However everyone wishing to have all their questions about procedures and doctors answered in depth and comprehensively may book a private consultation.
 Click here.

 Increasingly, those who unwittingly act on the monumental amount of disinformation on the internet (including widespread fake reviews and manipulated images that have become the norm) end up requiring revision again and again as they try to reverse earlier procedures or have things done in completely the wrong order, zigzagging all over the place in a futile attempt to attain their ideal result.
 I’m seeing more and more clients who have been through that expensive and fruitless process.